MrOtherGuy/fx-autoconfig/readme.md

 If the argument is an element the function reads a `filename` attribute from the element and uses that.
 Toggles the specified script, note that browser restart is required for changes to take effect.

+### _ucUtils.loadURI(window,details) -> boolean

+    _ucUtils.loadURI(window,{
+      url:"about:config",
+      where:"tab",        // one of ["current","tab","tabshifted","window"]
+      private: true,      // should the window be private
+      userContextId: 2    // numeric identifier for container });

+    // "tabshifted" means background tab but it does not work for unknown reasons
+    // Private tabs cannot be created in non-private windows

+Return a boolean indicating if the operation was successful. "url" and "where" properties are mandatory - others are optional.

 ### _ucUtils.restart(clearCache)

 Immediately restart the browser.
 If the boolean clearCache is true then Firefox will invalidate startupCache which allows changes to the enabled scripts to take effect.